deepsquare-io/ClusterFactory/web/docs/getting-started/06-grendel-deployment.md

 # 6. Grendel Deployment

 The `argo/provisioning` directory deploys the Grendel application.
+Grendel is a PXE, TFTP and DHCP server used for network booting.
+It's lightweight and written in Go.

 ## 1. Namespace and AppProject